 - Act now and log on – there’s no better time to start

-- Choose a regular time and day to log onto the program and to do the homework
+- Choose a regular time and day to log onto the program and do the homework

 - Choose a time and space where you will not be interrupted and you will be able to concentrate

-- Take advantage of the downloadable sections of the program so you can easily revise the things you have learnt
+- Take advantage of the downloadable sections of the program so you can always access the things you have learnt

 - Don’t forget to do the homework exercises – they are an important way to make the lessons “stick”